Netanyahu moves to end religious military exemptions

 The countdown to what Netanyahu on Sunday called "historic change" started in February, when the Supreme Court struck down the conscription law that allowed the exemptions, effectively giving parliament until August 1 to pass a new one.

-"It is a once-in-a-decades opportunity and the prime minister is wasting it away," Boaz Nol, one of the organizers of the Tel Aviv march, said on Saturday.
+"It is a once-in-a-decades opportunity and the prime minister is wasting it away," Boaz Nol, one of the organisers of the Tel Aviv march, said on Saturday.

 The theme of the protest, spearheaded by military reservists who set up a tent city outside a Tel Aviv train station, was that Israelis were tired of being suckers and serving in the military while religious seminary students did not.